-During the 2009-2010 session, Jamie filed the following pieces of legislation to protect our environment:
+During the 2011-2012 session, Jamie has filed the following pieces of legislation to protect our environment:

-An Act Protecting the Natural Resources of the Commonwealth
+An Act protecting the natural resources of the Commonwealth (“No Net Loss”)

-In 1972, the Massachusetts voters approved an amendment to the state Constitution, Article 97, granting the people of the state the right to clean air and water, and other “environmental” benefits.
-However, the pressure to convert public land protected by Article 97 is growing as development pressures increase, as vacant land becomes more expensive, and as the demand for land to be used for schools, easements, parking lots, utilities, and other services grows.
-This bill provides protection for our public lands by requiring other sites be evaluated before Article 97 land is developed and requiring that if Article 97 land is taken for development, open land is purchased to replace it.
+This bill provides protection for our public lands by requiring other sites be evaluated before Article 97 land is developed and requiring that if Article 97 land is taken for development, open land is acquired to replace it.
 This bill codifies the existing “ad hoc” system legislators and the Administration currently rely on to conduct their “due diligence.”

 This bill requires landlords to notify their tenants prior to signing a lease if the premises have experienced a release of toxic materials or oil contamination.
 This bill is important to the safety of tenants and lessees, and critical to ensure that contamination of rented and leased properties is properly reported to the DEP.